History of the 1965-1970 Buick LeSabre

 The 1966 cars saw the aforementioned 340 V-8 take the place of the 300, with increased torque available for the driver.
 This sharpened up the acceleration both in town and on the expressway.
-The base engine utilized regular gas and had 220 horsepower.
-The 401 was removed from the LeSabre option list, replaced by a new optional high-compression 4-barrel carburetor 340 V-8 producing 260 horsepower.
+The base engine utilized regular gas and had 220 hp.
+The 401 was removed from the LeSabre option list, replaced by a new optional high-compression four-barrel carburetor 340 V-8 producing 260 hp.
 The cars featured a new grille, taillights and trim.

 The 1967 cars saw a body reskin with a new sweeping contour line.
 Naturally, new grille, taillights, bumpers and trim were included, as was a revised interior.
 Another new option was the massive opposed-piston Bendix ventilated front disc braking system, shared with no other GM division but Cadillac.